 he newest home in our Women’s Village has 21 one-bedroom apartments for mothers and their children.
-In addition, Farley House is home to The Village Kitchen, a culinary arts training program, the Employment and Client Services Center, a computer lab and a community room for life skills workshops and resident gatherings.
+In addition, Farley House is home to the Employment and Client Services Center, Family Services Program, a computer lab and a community room for life skills workshops and resident gatherings.

 The goal is that at the end of her stay at Farley House, a woman is well-prepared for maintaining employment, financial stability, and permanent housing.

 Residents of Farley House receive the following services:

 - Case management including assistance with finding long-term affordable housing and educational or vocational training

 - Employment services including computer training, job coaching, and placement

 - Counseling services

 - Dedicated children’s programs